 11 Best Pillows For Stomach Sleepers For A Good Night’s Sleep

 Amazon Basics has designed their own range of thin pillows for stomach sleepers.
 Crafted to be more soft rather than firm, these pillows are ideal for side as well as stomach sleepers.
 Made of an alternative to traditional filling, the pillow is plush, cozy, and hypoallergenic.
 Meanwhile, the shell is made of smooth 100% microfibers for an even finish and ultimate softness.
 Each purchase consists of 2 standard-sized pillows.
+Watch this YouTube video for a quick review of the Amazon Basics Down Alternative Pillows.

 - King size option